simenhod/Exercise1/Part3/README.md

  ### What kinds of problems motivates the need for concurrent execution?
  (Or phrased differently: What problems do concurrency help in solving?)
- > *The coordination of the simultaneous execution of transactions in a multiuser database system is known as concurrency control.
+ > The coordination of the simultaneous execution of transactions in a multiuser database system is known as concurrency control.
 The objective of concurrency control is to ensure the serializability of transactions in a multiuser database environment.
 Concurrency control is important because the simultaneous execution of transactions over a shared database can create several data integrity and consistency problems.
 The three main problems are lost updates, uncommitted data, and inconsistent retrievals.

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)
- > *Your answer here*
+ > it depends on the task.
+Concurrent programs may require more work when writing the code, but gives a reliable output

  ### What are the differences between processes, threads, green threads, and coroutines?
  > *Your answer here*